Relative Fundamental Groups and Rational Points: Crystalline fundamental groups of smooth families in char

 \begin{proof} The first immediately follows from the corresponding result when $S,T$ are affine.
 The second follows from the first. \end{proof}

-\begin{rem} If $x\in X(S)$ is a(nother) point, then by exactly the same technique we can glue the path torsors over affine subcurves of $S$ to obtain path torsors under $\pi_1^\rig(X/S,p)$. \end{rem}
+\begin{remark} If $x\in X(S)$ is a(nother) point, then by exactly the same technique we can glue the path torsors over affine sub-curves of $S$ to obtain path torsors under $\pi_1^\rig(X/S,p)$. \end{remark}

-The upshot of the previous section is that we now have an affine group scheme $\pi_1^\rig(X/S,p)$ over the Tannakian category $F\text{-}\mathrm{Isoc}^\dagger(S/K)$ whose fibre (ignoring Frobenius structures) over any closed point $s$ is the usual rigid fundamental group $\pi_1^\rig(X_s,p_s)$ as defined by Chiarellotto and le Stum in \cite{chlest}.
-In Chapter II of \cite{chiar}, Chiarellotto defines a Frobenius isomorphism $F_*:\pi_1^\rig(X_s,p_s)\isomto\pi_1^\rig(X_s,p_s)$, by using the fact that Frobenius pullback induces an automorphism of the category $\cur{N}\mathrm{Isoc}^\dagger(X_s/K)$.
-Since we have constrcuted $\pi_1^\rig(X/S,p)$ as an affine group scheme over $F\text{-}\mathrm{Isoc}^\dagger(S/K)$, it comes with a Frobenius structure that we can compare with Chiarellotto's.
+The upshot of the previous section is that we now have an affine group scheme $\pi_1^\rig(X/S,p)$ over the Tannakian category $F\text{-}\mathrm{Isoc}^\dagger(S/K)$ whose fibre (ignoring Frobenius structures) over any closed point $s$ is the usual rigid fundamental group $\pi_1^\rig(X_s,p_s)$ as defined by Chiarellotto and le Stum in \cite{CLS99a}.
+In Chapter II of \cite{Chi98}, Chiarellotto defines a Frobenius isomorphism $F_*:\pi_1^\rig(X_s,p_s)\isomto\pi_1^\rig(X_s,p_s)$, by using the fact that Frobenius pullback induces an automorphism of the category $\cur{N}\mathrm{Isoc}^\dagger(X_s/K)$.
+Since we have constructed $\pi_1^\rig(X/S,p)$ as an affine group scheme over $F\text{-}\mathrm{Isoc}^\dagger(S/K)$, it comes with a Frobenius structure that we can compare with Chiarellotto's.
 However, it is not obvious to us exactly what the relationship between these two Frobenius structures is, so instead we will endow $\pi_1^\rig(X/S,p)$ with a different Frobenius, which we will be able to compare with the natural Frobenius on the fibres.

-\begin{warning} From now onward, we will consider $\pi_1^\rig(X/S,p)$ as an affine group scheme over $\mathrm{Isoc}^\dagger(S/K)$, via the forgetful functor.
-Note that Lemma \ref{bsch} still holds, \emph{a fortiori}, if we ignore the $F$-structure. \end{warning}
+\begin{remark} From now onward, we will consider $\pi_1^\rig(X/S,p)$ as an affine group scheme over $\mathrm{Isoc}^\dagger(S/K)$, via the forgetful functor.
+Note that Lemma \ref{bsch} still holds, \emph{a fortiori}, if we ignore the $F$-structure. \end{remark}

 Let $\sigma_S:S\rightarrow S$ denote the $k$-linear Frobenius, $X'=X\times_{S,\sigma_S} S$ the base change of $X$ by $\sigma_S$, and $\sigma_{X/S}:X\rightarrow X'$ the relative Frobenius induced by the $k$-linear Frobenius $\sigma_X$ of $X$.
 Let $p'$ be the induced point of $X'$, and $q=\sigma_{X/S}\circ p\in X'(S)$.
 Then by functoriality and base change we get a homomorphism